 Levitt & Sons filed for bankruptcy back in November after listing assets of just under $1 million and debt of over $100 million.
 The move left many home buyers wondering what would happen with their contracts and deposit money.
 Recently, Wachovia Bank authorized $10 million to the company to help complete some of the homes that were already under construction.

 Still, there are many buyers whose homes were far from completion, and in some cases, not even started.
 It is conceivable that many of these buyers could lose their deposit money.
 For some people, that could mean losing anywhere from $10,000 to $50,000.

 The length and severity of the housing slump caught many builders off guard.
-While Levitt & Sons is not the first builder to file for bankruptcy in the recent year, it is the first major builder.
-Many of the buyers at Levitt active adult communities in the South were former residents of the Levittown developments that popularized parts of Long Island, Pennsylvania and New Jersey in the 1960s and helped make suburbia what it is today.
-Many buyers trusted the Levitt name since they had been in business for over 61 years.
+While Levitt & Sons is not the first builder to file for bankruptcy in the recent years, it is the first major builder.
+Many of the buyers at Levitt active adult communities in the South were former residents of the Levittown developments that popularized parts of Long Island, Pennsylvania, and New Jersey in the 1960s and helped make suburbia what it is today.
+Many buyers trusted the Levitt name, since they had been in business for over 61 years.

 Still, there are some actions buyers can take to ensure they protect themselves when purchasing a new home in an active retirement community:

 - Buy a resale home in an already completed development.
 Many active adult communities are fully completed and all homes and amenities are finished.
 There should be no uncertainty about buying in an active adult community where all promises have already been fulfilled.

 - If you buy a brand new home in an active retirement community that is not yet finished, be sure it is from a reputable builder.
 Builders with a national presence are much less likely to go bankrupt and will be able to weather the downturn better than smaller builders.
 If you are moving to an active retirement community, look for names like Del Webb, Centex, D.R.
 Horton, and Lennar, to name a few.